UPPMAX/UPPMAX-documentation/docs/software/vscode_on_rackham.md

 # Connecting Visual Studio Code to Rackham

+!!! warning "Latest VSCode does not work"

+    VSCode versions 1.99 and newer no longer support the operating system used on Rackham.

+    Downgrade VSCode to version 1.98 or earlier to use with Rackham.

+    This will not be needed with the upcoming Rackham replacement cluster [Pelle](../cluster_guides/pelle.md).

 ![VSCode from a local computer working on Rackham.](./img/vscode_connected_to_rackham.png)

 > VSCode from a local computer working on Rackham.